Now that the back to school season is here, it’s worth considering your child’s backpack.

 - Select a pack with well-padded shoulder straps.
 Too much pressure on shoulders and necks can cause pain and tingling.

 - Adjust the shoulder straps so that the pack fits snugly to the child’s back.
-The bottom of the pack should rest in the curve of the lower back, never more than four inches below the child’s waistline.
+The bottom of the pack should rest in the curve of the lower back.
+It should never be more than four inches below the child’s waistline.

 - Use the waist belt, if the backpack has one, to help distribute the pack’s weight more evenly.